ryanafolk/astragalus_niche_biogeo/README.md

 Analyses for the paper entitled, "Anatomy of a mega-radiation: Biogeography and niche evolution in *Astragalus*".
 Folders are as follows in subsections.

 ## all_trees_undated
-Trees before dating, branches in coalescent units. `astragalus.hybpiper.astral.scored.sectionnames.afterprunning.tre` has uncorrected names (conformant to the NitFix taxonomy prior to miscellaneous changes) and `astragalus.hybpiper.astral.scored.sectionnames.afterprunning.taxonomycorrection.tre` has corrected names. `figs` contains PDFs of plotted trees.
+Trees before dating, branches in coalescent units. `astragalus.hybpiper.astral.scored.sectionnames.afterprunning.tre` has uncorrected names (conformant to the NitFix taxonomy prior to miscellaneous changes) and `astragalus.hybpiper.astral.scored.sectionnames.afterprunning.taxonomycorrection.tre` has corrected names. `figs` contains PDFs of plotted trees. `bs10` indicates the result from an additional filtering step on the gene trees.

 ## BAMM
 Scripts, input, and output for BAMM. `Tree_check.R` is basic input tree and prior checking (output `myPriors.txt`). `config.txt` gives settings for the BAMM run. `bammtools_diversification.R` is postprocessing of BAMM results in BAMMtools. `sample_fractions.txt` is the file that encodes missing taxon proportions. `chromosomes_raw.txt` gives input chromosome data, recoded in file `chromosomes_cleaned.txt` per the Methods section.
 Otherwise all `.csv` files are input data for trait-associated diversification and all `.svg` and `.pdf` files in folder `figs`are figures from the output.